 Your application will be reviewed by a SPARK working team that consists of a combination of district employees and community members.
 Upon acceptance, we will update the directory to include your information.
 Our review process for directory updates is ongoing.
 After acceptance, we can update your offerings as needed throughout the year.
 This flexibility allows for educators and district administration to utilize your resources more efficiently and to know of current offerings.

-Teaching Artist Applications are being accepted for the 2017-2018 school year.
+Teaching Artist Applications are closed for the 2017-2018 school year.
 The application process will reopen in March 2018.

 - Teaching Artist Application Form

 - Community Collaboration Form for Organizations

 - Residency Planning form for Schools and Teaching Artists (To be filled out collaboratively at the teacher/artist planning meeting and submitted by the teaching artist.)

 - SPARK!
 Residency Application (To be filled out by a Teaching Artist after being contacted by a school.
 Send to email@example.com)

 - SPARK! monthly timesheet (During residencies, fill this out and submit it to the SPARK! office–email@example.com or 327 East Broadway–by the 25th of the month.)

 - Template for Creating a Process & Purpose Residency Sheet for Parents